jf2016GH/genome_runner/README.rst

 Some genome annotation tracks contain information about different biologically relevant features, lumped together.
 An example is ``wgEncodeRegTfbsClusteredV3`` track, containing experimentally detected transcription factor binding sites for 161 different transcription factors.
 The data for each TF can be extracted in separate files using ``extract_UCSC.py`` (see ``db`` subfolder in the source code folder).
 These files may be placed in [dir]/custom_data/gfs/hg19/tfbsEncode folder, and the 'tfbsEncode' gfs will be accessible through GenomeRunner's interface.

 It is a good idea to remove special characters from file names, if any:

    .. code-block:: bash

    for FILE in *.bed; do mv -v "$FILE" `echo $FILE | tr ' ' '_' | tr -d '[{}(),\!]' | tr -d "\'" | tr '[A-Z]' '[a-z]' | sed 's/_-_/_/g'`;done

 and bgzip- and tabix those files for faster processing

    .. code-block:: bash

   for file in `find . -type f -name '*.bed'`; do sort -k1,1 -k2,2n -k3,3n $file | uniq > $file"a" && mv $file"a" $file && bgzip $file && tabix $file".gz";done

 FAQ
 ---

-* How do I install multiple organism?
+* How do I install databases for multiple organism?

    * Simply re-run the ``dbcreator`` and designate a different organism with the -g parameter.